In this article, I will teach you how to double your energy, productivity, and fulfillment by creating a powerful bedtime routine.

 If this sounds like your average night… STOP!

 Listen… Educating yourself and acquiring new information is important.
 But as the old saying goes, “There is a time and place for everything under the sun.”

 And the hours before you go to sleep are neither of these.

-When you read business and personal development books right before bed, you set the gears of your mind in motion and put your brain in a frenzied and inspired state.
+When you read business and personal development books as part of your bedtime routine, you set the gears of your mind in motion and put your brain in a frenzied and inspired state.

 Instead, I encourage you to implement the “Triple B” rule I learned from Jason Capital.

 Biographies before bed.

 Unlike traditional self-help or business books, biographies allow you to gain inspiration and glean important lessons while still losing yourself in the story of someone else’s life.

 They’re equal parts education and relaxation that keeps your mind focused on the narrative in front of you instead of all the different ways you need to start improving your life.

 Tonight, try reading a good biography for 30 minutes as part of your bedtime routine and notice how you not only fall asleep faster but wake up feeling more inspired and creative than ever before.